maxxiimo/the-front-end-manifesto/the-manifesto.md

 11. KISS (keep it simple stupid)

-12. Sufficiently comment or document code (in a style guide).
+12. Sufficiently comment or document code.

 Do not use third-party plug-ins that do not allow easy customization and/or change in the underlying HTML or CSS.
 (Like Formtastic or jQuery UI.
 I'm just sayin' - Besides, this is a manifesto!)